sana33/SDCOR/codes/_competing methods/EnLOF/Readme.md

 ## Implementation details

-The code combines the implementations of the two density-based techniques, as they both require a materialization matrix containing the _k_-nearest-neighbors and the following distances.
-You can follow the subsequent script as a template to use the function and obtain LOF and LoOP results out of an arbitrary dataset:
+You can follow the subsequent script as a template to use the function and obtain EnLOF results out of an arbitrary dataset:

 ```matlab
 % Setting initial parameters